 Data is updated frequently during each earnings season so that you can identify trends as they emerge, not after the fact.

-HedgeAware is built upon Microsoft’s Power BI service, which means you can access your dashboards from your computer, tablet, or smartphone (Android and iOS).
+HedgeAware is built upon Microsoft’s Power BI service, which means you can access your dashboards from practically any web browser.